Jane Wenham (alleged witch): Contemporary accounts

 The trial caused a sensation in London, where at least eight pamphlets were quickly published, some denouncing Wenham and others proclaiming her innocence.
-Three of them were written by the younger Francis Bragge, who had received his A.B. from Peterhouse college in Cambridge a few months earlier, and was ordained as a deacon in London later in the year.
+Three of them were written by the younger Francis Bragge, who had received his B.A. from Peterhouse, Cambridge, a few months earlier, and was ordained as a deacon in London later in the year.
 He was a witness at the trial, and his first publication, A Full and Impartial Account of the Discovery of Sorcery and Witchcraft, Practis'd by Jane Wenham of Walkern in Hertfordshire contains the most detailed contemporary description of the case.

 Historical debate

-Some historians, such as Keith Thomas, have suggested, taking this case is an example, that at this stage in English history there was generally a difference in attitudes towards supposed witchcraft between educated and less educated people, the latter being more credulous.
+Some historians, such as Sir Keith Thomas, have suggested, taking this case is an example, that at this stage in English history there was generally a difference in attitudes towards supposed witchcraft between educated and less educated people, the latter being more credulous.
 However, the Wenham case is arguably more complicated than this distinction might imply, as Henry Chauncy, for example, was a published author who had studied at Cambridge University.
 Chauncy's motivation has been the subject of speculation.
 Ian Bostridge, one of Keith Thomas's students, has argued that political issues were involved in the case.

 In 1700 about a fifth of the population of Hertfordshire were nonconformists and a return made in 1715, shows that Walkern, a small rural parish then had eighty-four dissenting families.
 The house of Edward Ives in Walkern had been certified for meetings of protestant dissenters for religious worship in 1699.
 According to Francis Bragge, Wenham said that she was "prosecuted out of Spite, only because she went to the Dissenting Meetings".